vijay5599/car-search-app/README.md

 ### `Start JSON server`
 Run the json server in the terminal.\
-Run this in the termminal 'json-server --watch cars.json --port 9090' to fetch the data.
+Run this command in the termminal 'json-server --watch cars.json --port 9090' to fetch the data.

 🔥 Features :